wimrijnders/V3DLib/README.md

 # V3DLib

-**Version 0.0.14**
+**Version 0.0.15**

 -----
 ## Release Notes

-* External library `CmdParameter` has changed.
+* **External library `CmdParameter` has changed**.
   Please run `./script/install.sh` when upgrading from a version <= `0.0.8`.
-* Addition  `preload` is still in progress.
-It's a significant API change and I can't ignore the version numbering now like I did with previous commits to `0.0`.
-I'll bump the version up to `0.1.0` when preload is fully working, even though changes are added now.
+* Addition of prefetching is a significant API update and is still in progress.
+  I can't ignore the minor version number now like I did with previous commits to `0.0`.
+  I'll bump the version up to `0.1.0` when prefetch is fully working.

 -----